0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

   foreign key (user_id) references user(id)
 );
 ```
 That might speed up the process.
-My first target was secrets, started off with checking the value of secret with id of 1.
+My first target was secrets, I’ve started off with checking the value of secret with id of 1.

 ```python
 import requests